Post Graduate Studies

 - Share Outputs of Your Research Through Open Access

-Evidence of your research output include research articles, conference, posters, presentations and papers, preprints and research data.
-By making these publicly accessible, you are increasing the chances of your work getting discovered and cited.
-Moreover, many funding institutions and universities now require that both publications and their accompanying research data be made available through Open Access.
+Evidence of your research output includes research articles, conference papers, posters, presentations, papers, preprints, and research data.
+By making these publicly accessible, you increase the likelihood of your work being discovered and cited.
+Furthermore, many funding institutions and universities now stipulate that publications and their accompanying research data be made available through Open Access.

 To make your work Open Access, you can use the following: